uvarc/rc-website/content/userinfo/accord/projects.md

 <img src="/images/accord/globus.png" style="float:right;" class="project-inset" />

 Data can be transferred using the Globus federated GridFTP platform.
-The ACCORD DTN (data transfer node) endpoint address can be found once you sign into the ACCORD Console.
+The ACCORD DTN (data transfer node) endpoint address can be found once you sign in to the ACCORD Console.

 ACCORD user access is non-hierarchical and makes no distinction between various project personnel when granting permissions.
-All project members have equal access to project data, i.e. there is no priviledged user or access for any given project.
+All project members have equal access to project data, i.e. there is no privileged user or access for any given project.

 ## Storage